Playing around with array methods in JavaScript

 console.log(deepNestedChars)

-The problem can be solved neatly using recursion, introducing the Array.isArray
+The problem can be solved neatly using recursion, introducing the Array.isArray function:

 function flattenDeep(nestedChars) {